stevecj/son_jay/README.md

 Symmetrical transformation between structured data and JSON

+Allows concrete object/array data model classes to be defined, and then allows JSON serialization/parsing from/to an instance of one of those classes.

+This allows a single body of code to be used to define a JSON API structure for a provider and its clients.

+Instances of these models can also be used to help keep automated tests simple and reliable.
+Attempts by test setup code or code under test to produce incorrectly structured data will generally fail in a fast, informative way.

 ## Installation

 Note: since this gem has not yet been published, the following